Nuutti Tykkyläinen

-Nuutti Tykkyläinen (born 19 July 1999) is a Finnish professional footballer who plays as a left-back for Kakkonen club JIPPO.
+Nuutti Tykkyläinen (born 19 July 1999) is a Finnish professional footballer who plays as a left-back for Ykkösliiga club Jippo.

 Club career

-JIPPO
+Jippo

-Tykkyläinen is a product of JIPPO.
-Due to injuries in the JIPPO-squad, Tykkyläinen got his official debut for the club on 12 July 2015 against FC Myllypuro in the Kakkonen at the age of 16.
+Tykkyläinen is a product of Jippo.
+Due to injuries in the Jippo-squad, Tykkyläinen got his official debut for the club on 12 July 2015 against FC Myllypuro in the Kakkonen at the age of 16.
 Despite his young age, Tykkyläinen made a total of 13 appearances in the league in that season.

 KuPS

 In January 2016, Tykkyläinen was signed by Veikkausliiga club KuPS, where he was supposed to play for their KuPS' farmer club KuFu-98, while still training with KuPS.
 Tykkyläinen played for both the U-19 team of KuPS and KuFu-98 in his first three years at the club.

 Tykkyläinen got his official debut for KuPS on 19 January 2018 in the Finnish Cup against Musan Salama.
 Tykkyläinen did also make his debut in the Veikkausliiga on 12 August 2018 against PS Kemi Kings.